-- Schedule Board Meeting and include the review and discussion of new Tenant Selection Policy - Notify residents and public of next scheduled Board meeting and include the agenda within the announcement - Present the proposed tenant selection policy to public at scheduled meeting - Announce thirty (30) day public comment period on the proposed tenant selection plan, during meeting. - Include within the announcement, a central location where comments are to be submitted during the thirty (30) day comment period.
+- Schedule Board Meeting and include the review and discussion of new Tenant Selection Policy - Notify residents and the public of the next scheduled Board meeting and include the agenda within the announcement - Present the proposed tenant selection policy to the public at scheduled meeting - Announce thirty (30) day public comment period on the proposed tenant selection plan, during the meeting. - Include within the announcement, a central location where comments are to be submitted during the thirty (30) day comment period.

-During the 30 Day Public Comment Period:
+During the 30-Day Public Comment Period:

-- Collect all comments, and maintain in central location - Schedule next Board meeting to review and discuss all received comments. - Reminder: During this period, all vacant units are leased at the currently approved base rent amount.
-New stratified rents cannot be implemented until new tenant selection policy is fully adopted.
+- Collect all comments, and maintain in central location - Schedule the next Board meeting to review and discuss all the comments received. - Reminder: During this period, all vacant units are leased at the currently approved base rent amount.
+New stratified rents cannot be implemented until the new tenant selection policy is fully adopted.